 When students visit The Writing Room for the first time, they are asked to read and sign a policies and guidelines statement indicating that they will abide by our guidelines.
 This is done to ensure that a quiet learning environment can be maintained.
 Below is a copy of that document:

-(Writing Room Policies should be completed and signed once per semester.)
+(Writing Center Policies should be completed and signed once per semester.)

-The following practices and policies are meant to serve as guidelines for all students using The Writing Room.
-It is expected that students will read and adhere to them in order to enhance the quality of service The Writing Room provides both to themselves and others.
-Any student who does not have a signed copy of these policies on file shall not be allowed to use The Writing Room facility.
+The following practices and policies are meant to serve as guidelines for all students using The Writing Center (Brenham).
+It is expected that students will read and adhere to them in order to enhance the quality of service The Writing Center provides both to themselves and others.
 Anyone who does not abide by the following procedures and rules will be asked to leave.

-- Students who enter The Writing Room must log in before beginning their assignments and log out when they leave.
-Should a student need to leave for a brief time (e.g., rest room, soft drink, phone call), it is not necessary that he or she log out, but Writing Room workers will note when this policy is abused and will notify instructors and The Writing Room director of any student who does not actually fulfill his or her lab requirements.
+- Students who enter The Writing Center (Brenham) must log in before beginning their assignments and log out when they leave.
+Should a student need to leave for a brief time (e.g., rest room, soft drink, phone call), it is not necessary that he or she log out.

-- Students are expected to treat The Writing Room as a classroom setting; as a courtesy to others, a quiet atmosphere must be strictly maintained.
-All electronic devices should be muted or turned off; if a student receives a cell phone call, he or she should exit The Writing Room before answering.
-Any emergency situation requiring a variance from this policy should be discussed with The Writing Room worker on duty as soon as the student enters The Writing Room.
-It is The Writing Room worker’s decision whether to allow any deviation from the usual standard.
+- Students are expected to treat The Writing Center as a classroom setting; as a courtesy to others, a quiet atmosphere must be strictly maintained.
+All electronic devices should be muted or turned off; if a student receives a cell phone call, he or she should exit The Writing Center before answering.

 - Any food or drink should be kept away from computers; drinks should be in a re-sealable bottle with a lid.

-- The Writing Room is maintained for students in order to facilitate the completion of their assignments.
-It is not a place to socialize, shop online, play games, watch movies, or checent in The Writing Room is provided for use by students.
-It is expected that all students will respect and care for said equipment—computers, printers, books, tables, desks, chairs, etc.—in a responsible fashion.
+- The Writing Center is maintained for students in order to facilitate the completion of their assignments.
+It is not a place to socialize, shop online, play games, watch movies, etc It is expected that all students will respect and care for said equipment—computers, printers, books, tables, desks, chairs, etc.—in a responsible fashion.
 All equipment is to remain in The Writing Room at all times!
-Anyone who vandalizes or abuses The Writing Roomk email.
+Anyone who vandalizes or abuses The Writing Center will be asked to leave.
 Loitering is not permitted.
 All students who finish their lab requirements and who need additional lab time credit are expected to remain engaged in academic pursuits while completing their necessary lab time.

-- Computers in The Writing Room are to be used for educational purposes only.
-Both the library and the Learning Center allow students to use computers for recreation.
-In The Writing Room, a student may use the computer to research, write, or complete assignments.
+- Computers in The Writing Center are to be used for educational purposes only.
+In The Writing Center, a student may use the computer to research, write, or complete assignments.
 The following potential uses are prohibited:

 - Viewing pornography or any other objectionable website